prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:POST:: /admin/add/incoming

-  Notify mint of an incoming transaction to fill a reserve.
+  Notify exchange of an incoming transaction to fill a reserve.

   **Request:**